karanjot-khatter/finer-vision/README.md

     PRIMARY KEY (id)
 );

-5) In the current directory type 'npm start' in your terminal and this should open up the project.
+5) In the current directory run npm start and this should open up the window.